quellish/LinkedInForMobileDevelopers/manuscript/profile/optimized/BetaProfile.md

 There are many ways to do this.
 Let's say your actual title was "Software Engineer".
 The title you use in the relevant work experience on your profile may be "Sofware Engineer, iOS Developer"
 Or "Software Engineer, iOS Developer using Swift"
 Or just "iOS Developer".
 It is fine to be creative as long as you are still being honest.
-Obviously don't change a junior engineer title into a senior.
+Obviously, don't change a junior engineer title into a senior.

 ## Update Your Descriptions {#beta-profile-job-descriptions}

 Now give the detailed descriptions in your work experience a look.
-Chances are you could change some of the wording to use key words and phrases on your list.
+Chances are you could change some of the wording to use keywords and phrases on your list.
 Descriptions are not as important as titles for relevance but they are still useful.
-Take a few minutes to edit the descriptions to use more of those key words.
+Take a few minutes to edit the descriptions to use more of those keywords.

 ## Write An Intro {#beta-profile-intro}